Citizen Sleeper: Development

 Citizen Sleeper was created and developed by Gareth Damian Martin, through their London-based one-person game development studio Jump Over The Age.
 Character artwork was designed by Guillaume Singelin.
-When Martin first began their work as a developer, they conceived of two games: In Other Waters and a game about being a thief in a fantasy city trying to survive hardships and poverty while getting involved in the political situation there.
+When Damian Martin first began their work as a developer, they conceived of two games: In Other Waters and a game about being a thief in a fantasy city trying to survive hardships and poverty while getting involved in the political situation there.
 The latter changed to a sci-fi setting and became the basis for Citizen Sleeper.

-During development, Martin focused on the intimate feeling of people coming together, and their own experiences as a non-binary person struggling to make ends meet in a city through the gig economy.
-When playing science-fiction games like the Mass Effect series, Martin found themselves drawn to the side characters.
+During development, Damian Martin focused on the intimate feeling of people coming together, and their own experiences as a non-binary person struggling to make ends meet in a city through the gig economy.
+When playing science-fiction games like the Mass Effect series, Damian Martin found themselves drawn to the side characters.
 "As science fiction stories drag the narrative toward explosive quests, I want to stay with these people living ordinary lives in extraordinary settings."
 They cited Diaries of a Spaceport Janitor as an example of the kind of story they were aiming towards, which showed how science-fiction could be a great space for slice of life gaming experiences.

-Contemporary experiences of Uber and other gig economy and debt experiences drove the direction of how Martin portrayed capitalism in the game.
-Martin said, "I wanted to tell a story at capitalism's periphery, where so many of us have learned how to exist."
+Contemporary experiences of Uber and other gig economy and debt experiences drove the direction of how Damian Martin portrayed capitalism in the game.
+Damian Martin said, "I wanted to tell a story at capitalism's periphery, where so many of us have learned how to exist."
 They also focused on how life can be incredibly precarious for people living at the periphery of capitalism, and they were inspired by Anna Tsing's The Mushroom at the End of the World among other works.

 The developers announced three additional DLC packs, available for download at no additional cost.
 The first DLC, Flux, was released in July 2022, the second chapter, Refuge, was released in October 2022, and the final chapter, Purge, was released in March 2023.